hamiltonjim/complex/README.md

 `.close(other: Complex): Boolean` which will return true if other is within "epsilon" of this.
 That is defined as both the real and imaginary parts are within 1.0e-10 of their counterparts.
+Note that this is the adjective "close," as in "nearby," not the verb "close," as in "shut the door."

 The following functions are defined:
 - polar(): returns magnitude and angle as a Pair